-Math is ho hum when it’s problems on a worksheet.
+Math can be a little drab when it’s problems on a worksheet.
 But what about math that you can apply to everyday activities?
 Help your third grader apply his math skills the next time you plan a meal similar to a favorite family dish from a restaurant.
 With receipts, a menu, and a little help from you, he can learn the importance of comparing prices and saving money!

 What You Need: